NetworkRADIUS/automatic-eap/explanation.md

-Please read the [EAP Usability](https://datatracker.ietf.org/doc/draft-dekok-emu-eap-usability/) for a complete technical description.
+Please read the [EAP Usability](https://datatracker.ietf.org/doc/draft-dekok-emu-eap-usability/) document for a complete technical description.

 Note that in this entire process, all that the user has done is to enter two pieces of information: _name_, and _password_.
 Pretty much